List of Emmerdale characters introduced in 2011: Elliot Windsor

 Elliot Windsor made his first on screen appearance on 28 March 2011.
-He's the son of Kelly Windsor (Adele Silva) and Jimmy King (Nick Miles).
+He is the son of Kelly Windsor (Adele Silva) and Jimmy King (Nick Miles).
 Kelly brings Elliot with her when she moves back to the village and introduces him to her ex-fiancé, Jimmy, whom she claims is Elliot's father.
 Kelly reveals that Elliot was born after she left the village and Jimmy had not known about him until Kelly got back in touch with him.
 Jimmy's wife Nicola King (Nicola Wheeler) later discovers about Jimmy being the father of Elliot and she kicks him out.
 Kelly and Jimmy sit down with Elliot and try to explain to him that Jimmy is his father.
 Elliot departs with his mother.

 He returns in April 2012 after Kelly decides to go to America with her new boyfriend.
 Bob Hope (Tony Audenshaw) brings Elliot to Jimmy to look after.
 In July 2012, Kelly takes Elliot back and they both go to Los Angeles where she is now living, leaving Jimmy and Nicola heartbroken.
 In 2016, Kelly once again leaves Elliot in Jimmy's care.
+After being offscreen for two years since 2024, Elliot returned in 2026.